rockettheme/docs/Docs/wordpress/themes/vermilion/INDEX.md

 ![Responsive](ft-4.jpg)

-The template features the Font Awesome library.
-Font Awesome offers over 350 icons, which are fully scalable and easy to integrate into the design of the template and/or content, from widget titles to inside content items themselves.
+The theme features the Font Awesome library.
+Font Awesome offers over 350 icons, which are fully scalable and easy to integrate into the design of the theme and/or content, from widget titles to inside content items themselves.